Skip to main contentSkip to main navigation

 • Medical Director

-All courses in this associate of applied science are available online.
-Many are “asynchronous,” meaning you go to class when it fits your schedule.
-You also complete an externship, which is likely on-site.
-Work with the program coordinator to choose an externship site that makes sense for your life and your goals.
+All theory courses in this associate of applied science are available online.
+All are “asynchronous,” meaning you complete coursework when it fits your schedule and according to the syllabus.
+Additionally, the program coordinator may assess your skill set and need for additional hands-on training that makes sense for your life and your goals.

 You also study the skills that can be applied more broadly.
 Your general education includes communication, psychology, and sociology courses.
 This broader education gives you the needed background to transfer and complete a bachelor’s degree.